Formal $P$-Gevrey series solutions of first order holomorphic PDEs: Nagumo norms

-Nagumo norms were introduced originally by M. Nagumo in \cite{Nagumo42} in his study of analytic partial differential equations.
-We will use a variant as it appears in \cite{CDRSS} for the case of one complex variable.
-Let us fix two numbers $0<\rho<r$ and consider the function which satisfies The number $\rho$ can be chosen arbitrarily but for our purposes we will choose always $\rho=r/2$.
+Nagumo norms were introduced originally by M. Nagumo in Ref. \cite{Nagumo42} in his study of analytic partial differential equations.
+There are other alternative versions that have been used successfully in this context, see, e.g., \cite{BalserLoday09,Remy20}.
+We will use a variant as it appears in Ref. \cite{CDRSS} for the case of one complex variable.
+Let us fix two numbers $0<\rho<r$ and consider the function which satisfies The number $\rho$ can be chosen arbitrarily but we will always take $\rho=r/2$.

 Fix a polyradius $\rr=(r_1,\dots,r_d)$.
 If $f\in\mathcal{O}(D_\rr)$ and $m\in\N$, we consider the family of \textit{Nagumo norms} These norms depend on $\rr$, but to simplify notation we omit this dependence.
 There is no reason for these values to be finite, for instance, if $m=0$ this norm reduced to the maximum norm.
 Note that if $\|f\|_k$ is finite and $m>k$, then In particular, if $k=0$, i.e., if $f\in\mathcal{O}_b(D_\rr)$, all its Nagumo norms are finite.